Unsupervised Cognition: Unsupervised Cognition

 In the abstracting phase (centre side of Figure~\ref{fig:algo}), the selected Footprint is activated and executes its updating and activation functions in that order.
-The Archetype produced by the activation function is the output of the Cell in this phase.
-This output is then passed up as input to its parent Cell, where the parent Footprint is activated and executes its updating and activation functions with its child Cell's Archetype.
+The Archetype produced by the activation function is then passed up as input to its parent Cell, where the parent Footprint is activated and executes its updating and activation functions with its child Cell's Archetype.
 This way a Footprint update is performed with an aggregation of the input and the active child Footprints.
 This process is repeated until it has been done in the Seed Cell, and the Archetype generated by the Seed Cell is considered the Archetype of the Nodule.
 If we are in evaluation mode, no Footprint is updated in this phase.